psnakhwa/Responder_Slack_Bot/DEPLOY.md

 #### Usecase 1 Testing
 * Create an issue, with the required skillset in name as well as label.
 Go to mysql and check the current user_tags table using *select * user_tags* command.
 One can figure it out or note it down which employee can be assigned to the following issue.
-* We will request for a list of employees that can best solve a particular issue using command *find assignee for issue <no>*.
+* We will request for a list of employees that can best solve a particular issue using 1st valid command *find assignee for issue <no>*.
 * We know the bot needs to get details for that issue.
 Particularly it tries to find skills which are related to this issue via “labels” and “issue name and description”.
 After getting tags, bot should list names of 3 employees with highest tag count.
 * Bot should then ask whom to assign the issue from these 3 employees.
 * We select an employee by providing its name as one listed by bot previously and bot assigns the issue to that employee.
 We can check the corresponding issue manually and check the assignee.
 * Bot also updates table "issue_assignee" and notifies him via email.
 One can check the table using *select * issue_assignee* command.

 [Alternate Flow] :
-* If the issue number given by manager doesn’t exist for a given repo bot should reply that "issue does not exist"
+* If the issue number given by us doesn’t exist for a given repo bot should reply that "issue does not exist"
 * Bot should throw an error when repo name and owner of the repo doesn't match.

-####
+#### Usecase 2 Testing
+* We should provide bot, filename of the code requiring modifications using 2nd valid command * find contributors for file*.
+* bot uses git api to fetch the list of all commits along with commit messages.
+* The bot should returns both: A summary of all the contributors of that code and also detailed version of the same.
+* The bot should then ask the manager for the employee (id) to be notified.
+* We can select employee based on highest contribution or rather total number of commits by providing id as listed by the bot.Bot shoul confirm our selection.
+* Bot should then that contributor is notified through an email registered with his git account.

+[Alternate Flow]:
+* Bot should check for a valid file.
+It should return "No such file exists in the repository" if invalid filename provided.
+* Bot should checks if a valid user id is entered.
+It should reask if not from the recommendations.